beta-tester/RPi-GPS-PPS-StratumOne/README.md

-to find the actual offset, you can use gnuplot (already installed by the script) and run the plot script 99-calibrate-offset-gps0.gnuplot to visualise the actual histogramm of the measured offsets.<br />
+to find the actual offset, you can use gnuplot (already installed by the script) and run the plot script 99-calibrate-offset-gps0.gnuplot to visualize the actual histogram of the measured offsets.<br />
 ```
-# stop gpsd and chony, delete all log files, restart chrony and gpsd
+# stop gpsd and chrony, delete all log files, restart chrony and gpsd
 # wait few seconds to give time to create a log file,
 # and start the histogram.